 You can play a significant role in creating the right first impression online, if you take a proactive approach.
 The sites mentioned below already have high ranking search engine status and this gives you the power to elevate your name!

 If you have a LinkedIn profile, it will usually appear on the first page.
 However, if you have a common name, the results may not point solely to your profile.
 How will someone researching you know which profile is yours?
 If you haven’t already customized your LinkedIn profile URL (vanity profile), be sure to do so using the name people would search for you by.
 Also incorporate the right key words in your headline, summary, and expertise sections.
 These keywords are specific skill sets recruiters would use to search for candidates.
-Here are 12 Ways to Build A Better LinkedIn Profile.
+Here is a 20 Point Check List to make your LinkedIn profile more awesome.

 If you are an avid reader or just want to showcase what you have read, consider writing a customer review on Amazon.
 Select a book that is relevant to your work or industry, demonstrate your strong writing skills and by all means, complete your Amazon profile information.